 If you need a smaller batch– I would probably break it down like this:

-- if one package of sausage: I would use the tiny can of sauce;
+- If using one package of sausage: I would use the tiny can of sauce (8 ounces)

 - 2 packages: the medium size can;

-- and 5 or more pkgs: 1 big can of sauce.
+- and 5 or more packages: 1 big can of sauce.

 I just made this the other night and did not add the sauce and it was still really good.
 I think the secret is the multi-color peppers.